sensei-hacker/inavwiki/iNavFlight-Missions.md

 * Set Heading (2.6+)
 * Land (2.5+)

-ezgui and [mwp](https://github.com/stronnag/mwptools) support iNav WP navigation; they both use the mission definition originally implemented in WinGui, thus mission definitions are interchangeable between these applications (and mw-nav if you limit the mission features to the common subset).
+ezgui and [mwp](https://github.com/stronnag/mwptools) support INAV WP navigation; they both use the mission definition originally implemented in WinGui, thus mission definitions are interchangeable between these applications (and mw-nav if you limit the mission features to the common subset).

 ezgui and [mwp](https://github.com/stronnag/mwptools) both provide interactive WP editing on a geospatial background and mission upload to / download from the multicopter.
 At least for [mwp](https://github.com/stronnag/mwptools) (to be confirmed for ezgui), the mission upload process also downloads the mission and compares the two. **You should not attempt to fly a mission unless it has validated**.